Legacy Ptchr Projects

 npx nuxi@latest upgrade --dedupe

-Update the directory structure to the new Nuxt 4 structure.
+Update your projects directory structure to the new Nuxt 4 structure.

 Take a look at the Nuxt 4 directory structure for more information.